Compare any two graphics cards:

 OpenGL Version OpenGL 3.2 OpenGL 4.3

-Memory Bandwidth: Memory bandwidth is the max amount of information (counted in megabytes per second) that can be moved past the external memory interface within a second.
-The number is calculated by multiplying the interface width by its memory speed.
-If it uses DDR type memory, it must be multiplied by 2 again.
-If DDR5, multiply by ANOTHER 2x.
-The better the bandwidth is, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
+Memory Bandwidth: Bandwidth is the max amount of information (in units of megabytes per second) that can be moved over the external memory interface in one second.
+The number is calculated by multiplying the card's bus width by the speed of its memory.
+In the case of DDR memory, it should be multiplied by 2 once again.
+If DDR5, multiply by 4 instead.
+The better the memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed in one second.
-This is calculated by multiplying the total texture units of the card by the core speed of the chip.
-The higher the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in a second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied per second.
+This number is calculated by multiplying the total amount of texture units by the core clock speed of the chip.
+The higher the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.

-Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card can possibly record to the local memory in one second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the number of ROPs by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel fill rate also depends on many other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels the video card can possibly write to its local memory per second - measured in millions of pixels per second.
+Pixel rate is calculated by multiplying the amount of colour ROPs by the the core speed of the card.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel output rate is also dependant on many other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.

 Display Prices